suffolklibraries/sljekyll/libraries/hub/makerspace/index.md

 		</tbody>
 		</table>

-		<p>Used as either a 3 or 4 thread machine, you’ll be able to trim, edge and neaten your work for a professional finish which won’t fray or unwind.
-The Brother 1034D features an easy to follow thread guide, and a F.A.S.T. lower looper threading system.
-It also feature a free-arm/flat bed convertible sewing surface for easy control when overlocking cuffs and sleeves, saving time and producing professional results.</p>
+		<p>Used as either a 3 or 4 thread machine, you’ll be able to trim, edge and neaten your work for a professional finish which won’t fray or unwind.</p>

+		<p>The Brother 1034D features an easy to follow thread guide, and a F.A.S.T. lower looper threading system.
+It also features a free-arm/flat bed convertible sewing surface for easy control when overlocking cuffs and sleeves, saving time and producing professional results.</p>

 		<p>Features:</p>